Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Global Duality

-This construction, a priori, depends on the choice of an admissible model $\X$.
+This construction, a priori, depends on the choice of an admissible nice model $\X$.
 We show that actually this construction is canonically independent of this choice.

 \begin{lemma} Let $X$ be as above.
-Then the trace maps $\rm{Tr}_X^\X$ and $\rm{Tr}_X^{\X'}$ are canonically identified for any two choices of admissible formal $\O_C$-models $\X$ and $\X'$. \end{lemma} \begin{proof} Suppose we have two admissible formal models $\X$ and $\X'$ of the rigid space $X$.
-We choose another formal $\O_C$-model $\X''$ of $X$ that dominates both $\X$ and $\X'$.
+Then the trace maps $\rm{Tr}_X^\X$ and $\rm{Tr}_X^{\X'}$ are canonically identified for any two choices of admissible formal $\O_C$-models $\X$ and $\X'$. \end{lemma} \begin{proof} Suppose we have two nice admissible formal models $\X$ and $\X'$ of the rigid-analytic space $X$.
+Using Theorem~\ref{thm:cofinal-reduced-family}, we can choose another nice admissible formal $\O_C$-model $\X''$ of $X$ that dominates both $\X$ and $\X'$.
 Therefore, for the purpose of proving that $\rm{Tr}_X^\X$ can be identified with $\rm{Tr}_X^{\X'}$, it is enough to assume that there is a rig-isomorphism $\pi \colon \X' \to \X$.